JAJAKIM22/Todo_app/todo-app/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install react-bootstrap bootsrap`
+Installing Bootsrap for the application

+### `npm install react-router-dom`
+Installing router-dom to help in accessing routes.

 ### `npm test`